 The Brief

-Other team members involved with this project: Christina Binou (Design), Pradip Khekare (UX), Samantha Dennis (Copywriter), Luke Barnes (Developer) and of course other members of the wider agile team.
-I have chosen images that best reflect my contributions to the project and specific pages I worked on.
+This project was a collaborative effort, with several dedicated team members playing crucial roles.
+Notable contributors included Christina Binou (Design), Pradip Khekare (UX), Samantha Dennis (Copywriter), Luke Barnes (Developer), and the broader agile team.
+In the following sections, I've included images that best illustrate my contributions to the project, showcasing specific pages I worked on.

 The two images below show the new design I created for the Healthcare homepage alongside the old one it replaced.
 As you can see the new design is much cleaner and more modern and has a clear hierarchy.